The various types of bingsu, the Korean shaved ice

 Mango bingsu (망고 빙수) is, as the name implies, prepared with mango.
 It is simply shaved ice topped with chunks of mango and mango syrup.
 It is among the most popular along with pat bingsu.

-The bingsu tiramisu
+The tiramisu bingsu

 The tiramisu bingsu (티라미수 빙수) is the bingsu with either tiramisu cream topping or cheesecake cubes in this flavor.
 Of course, we cannot expect the exact same taste as Italian tiramisu, but we can say that it comes very close and it is a dessert that is an excellent fusion of the two cultures.